ArifDeen/dbt_project/README.md

-# Analytics Engineering Project on NYC TaxiTrips Data
+# Analytics Engineering Project on NYC Taxi Data

 Dataset used in this project can be found here https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page